 Brands that want to engage and target consumers should shift a significant amount of their advertising and marketing budgets to the mobile space.
 The first investment a brand needs to make is in a company that can deliver all forms of mobile advertising, across different channels based on customer segments, with guaranteed and measurable results.

-The dynamic nature of mobile advertising and fast changing technology environment enables companies to provide a very rich experience that would see consumers engage with a brand for longer.
+The dynamic nature of mobile advertising and the fast-changing technology environment enables companies to provide a very rich experience that would see consumers engage with a brand for longer.

 Satisfying the data-hungry consumer

-Many services for consumers are now offered on a trial basis or free, in view of ad supported revenue or what is commonly know as a “Freemium” model.
-This type of model implies that ad revenue subsidises the cost of services, or that the customer subsequently will convert to a premium model, whereby they would have more features available or access those features via an in app purchase.
+Many services for consumers are now offered on a trial basis or free, given ad-supported revenue or what is commonly known as a “Freemium” model.
+This type of model implies that ad revenue subsidises the cost of services, or that the customer subsequently will convert to a premium model, whereby they would have more features available or access those features via an in-app purchase.

-Similarly, consumers are showing great interest in video content consumption, where Procter & Gamble are reportedly looking at building branded video streaming channels in India, as an alternative to the usual television ads.
+Similarly, consumers are showing great interest in video content consumption, where Procter & Gamble is reportedly looking at building branded video streaming channels in India, as an alternative to the usual television ads.